troddick/SiGL_Mapper/README.md

 ========================

 A web mapping application starter based on Angular 2 and Leaflet.
+Based off of https://github.com/haoliangyu/angular2-leaflet-starter

 How to start?